 - Properties which have already had extensive alterations

-- All Listed Buildings (Registered Heritage Assets)
+- All Listed Buildings (Designated Heritage Assets)

-- Barn Conversions etc
+- Barn Conversions etc, before and after conversion

 A building survey involves a detailed examination of all accessible parts of a property and can be tailor-made to suit your individual needs and concerns.
 It includes the following: